 A crown completely covers the visible portion of a tooth, unlike fillings or veneers.
 Once cemented in place, it becomes the tooth’s new outer surface, taking on the force of biting and chewing.

-Crowns are typically made in a lab or with advanced milling machines out of strong materials such as ceramics, porcelain, metal alloys, or composites.
+Crowns are typically fabricated in a lab using advanced milling machines from materials such as ceramics, porcelain, metal, or composites.
 They are bonded to the prepared tooth with dental cement or adhesive.

 With good care, crowns are also quite durable – often lasting 5 to 15 years on average, and sometimes much longer.